YancyLi1117/Home/MLENLP.md

 ## Internship
 ### **SUFE Data Clinic**, Shanghai ---*MLE Intern* `Jun.2020 ~ Sep.2020`
- - Participated in the project of Floor Defect Detection, searched for applicable algorithms, and preliminarily decided to use SSD, Faster-RCNN, and YOLO
+ - Participated in the project of Floor Defect Detection for a Floor Company, using labelImg to label the raw images
- - Conducted the detectron2 framework on the server, compared the results of the three models, chose Faster-RCNN for detection with an FPN structure.
+ - Conducted the **detectron2** framework on the server, compared the results of three models: **SSD**, **Faster-RCNN**, and **YOLO**, chose Faster-RCNN for detection with an FPN structure.
 After adjusting the parameters, the AP reached 0.48

 ### **Guotai Junan Securities Co., Ltd**, Shanghai ---*Quantitative Analyst Intern*`Dec.2019 ~ Mar.2020`
  - Conducted the quantitative weekly reports and data collection of quantitative factors independently